Illidan Stormrage: Heroes of the Storm

 Illidan appears as a playable character in the crossover MOBA game Heroes of the Storm.
 He is a melee assassin hero, which trait reduces cooldowns of all his abilities by one second and heals him whenever he uses basic attacks.
 He also has the ability to move quickly to and jump over his foes, as well as to evade enemy basic attacks for short period of time.
 Illidan is a mobile, sustained damage assassin with very fast basic attacks and several "gap closers", who pairs well with heroes that can enable him.
 "Metamorphosis" is one of the two heroic abilities which transform Illidan into "demon form" at the target location.
 "The Hunt" is the second heroic ability which enables Illidan to charge to target unit, dealing damage on impact and stunning it.

 A talent upgrade, called "Demonic Form", allows Illidan to permanently remain in his "demon form", making him even more powerful by increasing his attack speed and reducing the duration of disabling effects.

 Other appearances

 Like many other prominent Warcraft characters, Illidan also appears as a collectible card in the game Hearthstone.
 Additionally, he also appears as an opponent the player must defeat in the tutorial phase of the game.
-Illidan also became the first hero character of Hearthstone's tenth class, the Demon Hunter, to be introduced in the April 2020 expansion, Ashes of Outland.
+Illidan also became the first hero character of Hearthstone's tenth class, the Demon Hunter, introduced in the April 2020 expansion, Ashes of Outland.